cncf/cnf-testbed/docs/Deploy_K8s_CNF_Testbed.md

 $ docker restart nfvbench
 ```

-Before running the benchmark, open `run_test_kubernetes.sh` to check or modify the test settings.
+Before running the benchmark, open `run_test.sh` to check or modify the test settings.
 Some useful option examples and information can be found below:
 ```
 CHAINS="${1:-3}"
   # Number of chains being benchmarked (defaults to 3 as in the 3c2n-* test-cases)